 Biometrics are currently used by millions of customers, including Bank of America, JPMorgan Chase, Citigroup, Wells Fargo, and PNC.
 “Fingerprint ID was the No. 1-requested feature from mobile users before we introduced it,” said a Bank of America spokesperson.

-Did you know that Avatier Password Station now works directly in conjunction with RSA SecurID Management?
+Did you know that Avatier Password Management now works directly in conjunction with RSA SecurID Management?